 Figure B3 Lung Simulator Module Connectivity

 Connect the power adapter to the connector labeled 24 VDC.
-The Ethernet cable attaches to the Ethernet terminal.
+The Ethernet cable attaches to the Ethernet terminal on your laptop or docking station.
 The Power Switch lights up green when the unit is powered on as shown in Figure B3.

 B.2.2.
 Connection to Ventilator

 The Lung Module is equipped with a 15 mm connector.
-To connect to a mechanical ventilator use standard ventilator tubing, Figure B4.
+To connect it to a mechanical ventilator, use standard ventilator tubing, Figure B4.

 Review section B3 in this appendix to learn how to operate the Lung and determine when to connect the ventilator and initiate ventilation.